3dlg-hcvc/OPDMulti/README.md

 ## Dataset
 Download our `[OPDMulti]` dataset to **./dataset** folder and extract the content. \
-We also provide the code about how to process the [MultiScan]() dataset to OPDMulti dataset.
+We also provide the code about how to process the [MultiScan](https://github.com/smartscenes/multiscan.git) dataset to OPDMulti dataset.
 So, you can process your own dataset through this procedure to get the customized dataset for OPDMulti task.
-Details can be found [data_process](data_process)
+Details can be found in [data_process](data_process).

 ## Pretrained-Models
 You can download our pretrained [models]() to **./models** folder.